Floppy Eyelid Syndrome

 - A relatively uncommon condition characterized by loose, easily everted upper eyelids.
 Floppy eyelid syndrome (FES) is often seen in overweight, middle-aged males.
 Some of these patients also suffer from obstructive sleep apnea (OSA).

 - Treatment for FES often includes artificial tears to reduce irritation and an antibiotic if signs of infection are present.
-Using tape or an eyeshield to keep the eyelids closed while sleeping might help prevent lid eversion and keep the eyes from becoming dry
+Using tape or an eyeshield to keep the eyelids closed while sleeping might possibly help prevent lid eversion and keep the eyes from becoming dry

 - Symptoms generally consist of ocular injection, irritation, itching and stringy mucous discharge, particularly upon awakening.
-The symptoms might appear unilaterally or asymmetrically.
-Patients with OSA might also complain of erratic sleep patterns, chronic somnolence and morning headaches
+The symptoms might possibly appear unilaterally or asymmetrically.
+Patients with OSA might possibly also complain of erratic sleep patterns, chronic somnolence and morning headaches

 - Examination of patients with FES typically reveals chronic papillary conjunctivitis with mild to moderate bulbar hyperemia, often lateralizing to the patient's habitual sleeping side (i.e., if they sleep on their left side, the presentation is more evident O.S.).
-Punctate corneal epitheliopathy and mucous strands in the tear film and fornices might also be apparent.
+Punctate corneal epitheliopathy and mucous strands in the tear film and fornices might possibly also be apparent.
 The lids themselves routinely display pseudoptosis and an odd "rubbery" consistency.
-Eversion of the upper lids can be accomplished with minimal manipulation; in fact, it might occur spontaneously during normal ocular examination.
-Past ocular history might include meibomian gland dysfunction, hordeola or chalazia, keratoconus, and seasonal allergic conjunctivitis
+Eversion of the upper lids can be accomplished with minimal manipulation; in fact, it might possibly occur spontaneously during normal ocular examination.
+Past ocular history might possibly include meibomian gland dysfunction, hordeola or chalazia, keratoconus, and seasonal allergic conjunctivitis

 Pathophysiology

 - The etiology of FES is not thoroughly understood.
-Research has demonstrated that tarsal elastin is significantly diminished in these patients, such that the tarsal plate of the eyelid no longer displays its customary rigidity.4 One study suggests that individuals with FES might actually have underlying genetic collagen or elastin abnormalities.5
+Research has demonstrated that tarsal elastin is significantly diminished in these patients, such that the tarsal plate of the eyelid no longer displays its customary rigidity.4 One study suggests that individuals with FES might possibly actually have underlying genetic collagen or elastin abnormalities.5

 - The precise mechanism of this disorder also remains disputed.
 The most widely held theory suggests that, because of the lid laxity and tendency of these patients to lie on their sides or in a "face-down" position, spontaneous lid eversion occurs during sleep.
 This results in mechanical abrasion of the ocular surface.
 Others have suggested that the underlying mechanism is simply poor apposition of the upper eyelid to the globe, instigating an inadequate tear distribution and subsequent desiccation of the ocular surface